 After passing the registered dietitian examination, graduates will participate in the Commission on Dietetic Registration’s (CDR) re-certification program which assists credentialed practitioners in planning their professional development with the Professional Development Portfolio.
-The Capstone instructor (Jean Zancanella) will provide information about the Portfolio process and it is also available at:
+The Capstone instructor (Jean Zancanella) will provide information about the Portfolio process which is also available here.

 A re-certification cycle is 5 years.
 The first action item required by those who pass the registration exam is to submit a Learning Plan.
 A Flash presentation is available on the link above that will describe the process.